EHB-MCT/portfolio-starter-DiepvensBent/README.md

 ## Purpose

 This project is an API written in node.js, intended to serve as a showcase of my programming skills.
+It is an item manager which allows you to add an item, change, delete; search all or by id on two different locations

 ## Quick Start